Magnetic Filters: Magnetic cleaner for boiler maintenance

 Our final thoughts on magnetic filters

 When you order a new boiler but don’t get the heating engineer to fit a system filter it’ll be a little cheaper.
-But, in the long term, your new boiler is experiencing a steady degradation of performance.
+But, in the long term, your new boiler is experiencing a steady degradation of performance, even the best condensing boilers become less efficient at some point.

 A boiler filter such as the Fernox tf1 system makes a huge difference.